docker-library/docs/rails/README-short.txt

-Ruby on Rails is an open-source application framework written in Ruby.
-It emphasizes best practices such as convention over configuration, active record pattern, and the model-view-controller pattern.
+Rails is an open-source web application framework written in Ruby.